Creeping Charlie (Glechoma hederacea).

 Photosynthetic Pathway: C3 Weed.

-Flower: Flowers are tubular and appear blue/purple in colour.
-They are often found in 3 to 7 clusters, and appear from April to June..
+Flower: Creeping Charlie flowers in the late Spring.
+Its flowers are funnel shaped, about 2.5 cm in diameter, and appear blue/purple in colour.
+They are often found in 3 to 7 clusters, and appear from April to June.

 Height: Prostrate